Premise Data Scientist Salary in Northern Virginia Washington DC | $62.4K-$120K+ | Levels.fyi

 The median Data Scientist compensation in Northern Virginia Washington DC package at Premise totals $120K per year.
-View the base salary, stock, and bonus breakdowns for Premise's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Premise's total compensation packages.
 Last updated: 10/1/2025

 Company